If you love hi-fi gear, you’re not gonna love this…

 Important Case Updates

 Update, April 2024.
-Guess what?
-Two of Perth’s worst repairers have recently just found themselves in Magistrates Court and LOST.
-One didn’t even turn up to court in a sign of how much respect he has for the customer and legal process.
-Finally, people are taking action, WELL DONE to both brave individuals for standing up for themselves, bringing their cases and winning!
+Two of Perth’s worst repairers have recently just found themselves in Magistrates Court and both LOST, both being found liable for damages.
+One didn’t even turn up to court, a sign of the respect he has for the legal process.
+People are taking action, WELL DONE to both brave individuals for standing up for themselves, bringing their cases and winning!

-Update, 16 May 2023: We won, and everything stays, see case #16 for the details and the case #16 deeper holes postscript for the latest madness and a lesson in how not to conduct yourself.
+Update, 16 May 2023: We won, everything stays, see case #16 for the details.
+See the case #16 deeper holes postscript for the latest.

 Update, 10 May 2023.
-The manufacturer of the equipment in case #16 has threatened me with what would be called a SLAPP lawsuit in the US, in an attempt to force me to remove images of his equipment he doesn’t want the public to see.
-We now have confirmation of who built the equipment and my guarantee that the images will remain visible.
+The manufacturer of the equipment in case #16 has threatened me with a lawsuit in an attempt to force me to remove his case from the HoS.
+We now have confirmation he built the equipment and my guarantee that the images will remain visible.

 Disclaimer